As Biden digs in, some top Democrats want him out of the race this week | KRDO

 This story has been updated with additional details.

-CNN’s Brianna Keillar, Jake Tapper and Annie Grayer contributed to this report.
+CNN’s Brianna Keilar, Jake Tapper, Annie Grayer and MJ Lee contributed to this report.

 The-CNN-Wire